Mexican Cinnamon Sugar Cookies or Polvorones de Canela are a traditional Christmas cookie in Mexico.

 Mexican Cinnamon Sugar Cookies Or Wedding Cookies?

 Mexican Cinnamon Sugar Cookies are scrumptious shortbread-like cookies to me.
-They look like the ones in the picture.
+The ones I know and love look like these.

-They sort of look like Snickerdoodles too, don’t they?
-They sort of taste like Snickerdoodles too.
+They sort of look like and taste like Snickerdoodles too, don’t they?
 They just aren’t quite as sweet as Snickerdoodles.

 I was surprised to learn that there’s actually some confusion over two kinds of cookies that are referred to as polvorones.